Developmental Language Disorder (DLD): Complete Guide

 Diagnostic assessment

-• Complete speech therapy assessment: all language components
+• Comprehensive speech therapy assessment: all components of language

-• Psychological assessment: rule out intellectual disability, assess non-verbal reasoning
+• Psychological assessment: exclude intellectual disability, evaluate non-verbal reasoning

 • Neuropediatric consultation if necessary

-A language delay resolves with time and stimulation.
+A language delay resolves over time and with stimulation.
 A DLD persists despite intervention.
 The diagnosis of DLD is generally made with certainty only after 5 years, when the persistent nature is established.

 Daily impact